Harshpatel2910/LDPC--CODES/README.md

 # LDPC--CODES
-This Relository contain Decoder in LDPC code.
+This Repository contain Decoder in LDPC code.
 Which is based on 5G Technology.
-I implement Decode for this H matrix
+I implement Decode for this three different H matrix
 I use four different method for this decoder